 1. What is Making Tax Digital?

-- Keep digital records of all rental income and expenses
+- Keep digital records of every bit of rental income and every expense, as they happen

-- Submit a Final Declaration at the end of the tax year
+- Wrap it all up with a Final Declaration after the tax year ends

 2. Who must comply — and when